HDInnovations/UNIT3D-Community-Edition/README.md

 ## <a name="sponsor"></a> ✨ Sponsor UNIT3D (HDInnovations / HDVinnie)

-https://github.com/sponsors/HDVinnie

 You can support my work if you are enjoying UNIT3D and my other projects under HDInnovations, this really keeps me up for fixing problems and adding new features.
 Also helps pay for the demo server + domain.
 Plus some beer to keep me sane.

+https://github.com/sponsors/HDVinnie

 Some folks have asked me if it's possible to do a one-time donation via cryptocurrency.
 Yes!
+If you would like to contribute via a crypto-currency not listed please let me know.

 Bitcoin (BTC) - 3HUVkv3Q8b5nbxa9DtXG1dm4RdTJaTFRfc